 Can I buy the e-book anywhere other than Amazon?

-At the moment, Oceanus is enrolled in Kindle Unlimited, so the ebook is exclusively available on Amazon.
+Yes.
+It is available directly from the publisher and can easily be saved on your preferred reading device.
 You can still buy the other formats via bookshops or request them at your local library.

 Are signed copies available?